Social Work

 Graduation Requirements

-- Students (in all concentrations) must participate in counseling for 8-10 consecutive sessions with a Masters level, licensed mental health provider.
+4. Students (in all specializations) must participate in counseling for 8-10 consecutive sessions with a Masters level, licensed mental health provider.
 These must be completed during the two semesters of the specialized internship.
 The completed sessions are prerequisites to enrollment in Capstone and/or receiving a final grade for Thesis.

-- The candidate must apply for the degree one full semester prior to anticipated degree completion.
-Deadlines: June 1 for Fall; October 15 for Spring; and January 15 for Summer.
+6. The candidate must apply for the degree one full semester prior to anticipated degree completion.
+The deadlines are June 1 for Fall, October 15 for Spring, and January 15 for Summer.

 The program must be completed satisfactorily within five years of matriculation.
-In rare cases, when a student can verify that a circumstance beyond his or her control, such as serious medical problems or military duty, prevents him or her from completing the program within the five-year period, an application for "an extension of time to complete the program" may be submitted.
+In rare cases, when a student can verify that a circumstance beyond their control, such as serious medical problems or military duty, prevents them from completing the program within the five-year period, an application for "an extension of time to complete the program" may be submitted.
 The program director will evaluate the validity of the request and determine the best way to proceed.

 Student Rights and Responsibilities